noirotm/flvmeta/man/flvmeta.1.md

 and JSON.

-Finally, the program can analyze FLV files to detect potential problems and errors, and generate a textual report in a raw format, or in XML.
+Finally, the program can analyze FLV files to detect potential problems and errors, and generate a textual report as a raw format, as JSON, or as XML.
 It has the ability to detect more than a hundred problems, going from harmless to potentially unplayable, using a few real world encountered issues.